JunyoungChoi92/ReactStudy/react.md

 - **onChange** is a prop that's used with form inputs such as text fields and select elements.
 It allows you to run a function when the value of the input changes.

-- **setState** is a method in React that allows you to change the state of a component.
-State is an object that holds data specific to a component, and can be updated in response to user interactions or other events.
-When the state changes, the component will re-render to reflect the updated state.
+- **setState** is a method in React that allows you to change the state of a component. **State** is an object that holds data specific to a component, and can be updated in response to user interactions or other events. **When the state changes, the component will re-render to reflect the updated state**.
 The setState method takes an object that describes the changes to the state and merges it with the current state, triggering a re-render if necessary.

   - Note: setState should be used judiciously, as too many updates to the state can impact performance.
 In some cases, it's more efficient to **use the useState hook or the useReducer hook instead**.

+- In React, **setState is a method used to update the state of a component**.
+The state is an object that holds data and represents the components' dynamic data, which can change during the lifetime of a component.
+When the state changes, React updates the component by re-rendering it, making sure that the user interface stays up-to-date.

+- The concept of the virtual DOM is closely related to how React updates components. \***\*The virtual DOM** is a virtual representation of the actual DOM** (the Document Object Model), which is the tree structure of HTML elements that a browser uses to render a page.
+The virtual DOM is a lightweight, in-memory representation of the real DOM that React uses to keep track of changes and update the real DOM **efficiently\*\*.

+- **When the state of a component changes, React updates the virtual DOM representation of the component**.
+React then calculates **the difference between the virtual DOM **before and after\***\* the change and updates the real DOM only with **the necessary changes\*\*, making the updates as efficient as possible.
+This process is much faster than updating the real DOM directly, which can be slow and resource-intensive, especially for complex applications.

+- In summary, setState is used to update the state of a component in React, which triggers a re-render of the component and updates the virtual DOM representation.
+The virtual DOM is then used to update the real DOM efficiently, making sure that the user interface stays up-to-date and responsive.

 ```javascript
 import React, { useState } from "react";